tom-pollak/tom-pollak.github.io/md/mcp_resource_vs_tool.md

 ---

-Simiarly, for HTTP you could make the reductionist argument about http that we actually don’t need GET requests at all, since a POST is just a GET with payload.
+Similarly, for HTTP you could make the reductionist argument about http that we actually don’t need GET requests at all, since a POST is just a GET with payload.
 Yet we use GET everyday for most tasks.